dhthwy/r/README.md

 The change has happened.

-Most of the middle class and lower work to enrich the wealthy by way of inflation."
+Most of the middle class and lower work to enrich the wealthy by way of inflation.

+In return they no or substandard housing.
+Or decent housing but cannot afford essentials.
+Just forget about the dentist.

+Get sick.
+Die early from lack of funds to care for essential needs."

 ---